seejl25/weather/README.md

 How it is built:

-HTML, CSS, Javascript
+HTML, CSS, Javascript, DotPict
 HTML was used to create the form for users to fill in the location.
 Javascript was then used to retrieve the JSON data from the weather API based on the location that users filled in.
 The data is then processed such that only certain information will be displayed on the webpage.
 CSS was then used to style both the form and the information to be presented.
+DotPict was used to draw out the background images for different weather conditions.
 Challenges faced:

 Was too focused on async and await, which was something new that I have just learnt, and ended up making some small mistakes when writing the code.